brave-simpletons/tooling-for-developers/scoop/README.md

 ### Exporting your Apps

-If you need to export your app list for a new team member or to use it throughout multiple computer, you only need to use execute the script `scoop.export.all.ps1`
+If you need to export your app list for a new team member or to use it throughout multiple computers, you only need to use execute the script `scoop.export.all.ps1`

 > You can specify a folder.
 If not, it will try to export files to the current folder.